I · Doctrine

 In practice

-When the agent recognizes a recurring shape of work, it proposes a skill.
-You approve or reject — nothing self-installs without your sign-off.
+When the agent spots a task you keep asking for, it suggests a new skill.
+You approve or decline — nothing installs without your okay.

-Export the skill bundle and import it into another agent.
-The toolkit you build with one agent is not trapped inside it.
+Export a skill bundle and load it into another agent.
+The skills you build aren't trapped inside one agent.

 Spec